 Dr. Marie Billaud is a Research Assistant Professor in the Department of Cardiothoracic Surgery, University of Pittsburgh School of Medicine, and in the Thoracic Aortic Disease Research Lab of the McGowan Institute.
 Dr. Billaud received her PhD from the Université de Bordeaux in France where her doctoral research was focused on intercellular communication, reactive oxygen species, and nitric oxide signaling, and how they regulate vascular tone in the pulmonary circulation.
 Dr. Billaud further worked as a post-doctoral fellow and an Instructor of Research at the University of Virginia, where her project was to identify the role of a newly discovered protein (pannexins) in the adrenergic-mediated regulation of vascular tone and blood pressure.

-Dr. Billaud’s work has been published as original research articles and cover art in journals such as Circulation Research, Arteriosclerosis, Thrombosis and Vascular Biology, and Microcirculation.
-She also serves as a peer reviewer for Microcirculation, Journal of Biological Chemistry, Journal of Cardiovascular Translational Research, Medicine & Science in Sports & Exercise, Journal of Applied Physiology, American Journal of Physiology, and PlosOne.
+Dr. Billaud’s work has been published as original research articles and cover art in journals such as Circulation Research, Arteriosclerosis, Thrombosis and Vascular Biology, and Journal of Thoracic and Cardiovascular Research.
+She also serves as a peer reviewer for Microcirculation, Journal of Biological Chemistry, Journal of Cardiovascular Translational Research, Journal of Applied Physiology, American Journal of Physiology, and PlosOne.

 Dr. Billaud is a member of these professional and scientific organizations: